Bottled Water Production

 Measures in a multi-barrier approach may include one or more of the following: Source Protection, Source Monitoring, Reverse Osmosis, Distillation, Micro-Filtration, Carbon Filtration, Ozonation, Ultraviolet (UV) Light.

 Bottled water is comprehensively regulated by the U.S. Food and Drug Administration (FDA) as a packaged food product and it provides a consistently safe and reliable source of drinking water.
 Tap water is regulated by the U.S. Environmental Protection Agency (EPA).
-By federal law, the FDA regulations governing the safety and quality of bottled water must be at least as stringent as the EPA standards for tap water.
-And, in some very important cases like lead, coliform bacteria, and E. coli, bottled water regulations are substantially more stringent.
+By federal law, the FDA regulations governing the safety and quality of bottled water are as stringent as the EPA standards for tap water.
+And, in some very important cases like lead, bottled water regulations are substantially more stringent.

 Learn more about the FDA regulations that govern bottled water.